rdegges/rdegges-blog/articles/2012/service-oriented-side-effects.md

 The first side effect you get by writing service oriented web applications is
 simple: better maintainability for your web application.

-By having multiple small codebases that are each responsible for a very small amount of logic, you'll typically have an easier time maintaining your code in the long term--since complexity is always kept to a minimum and the code is easy to navigate.
+By having multiple small code bases that are each responsible for a very small amount of logic, you'll typically have an easier time maintaining your code in the long term--since complexity is always kept to a minimum and the code is easy to navigate.